sylviawanjiru/This-is-my-first-repository-as-a-full-stack-engineer/README.md

-This file is mandatory in projects
+This file is mandatory in project
+“My first commit”